zimicjs/zimic/README.md

    });
    ```

-   In this example, we're creating a [local interceptor](#local-interceptors) for a service with a single path,
+   In this example, we're creating a [local interceptor](#local-http-interceptors) for a service supporting `GET`
-   `/users`, that supports a `GET` method.
-The response for a successful request is an array of `User` objects, which is
+   requests to `/users`.
+A successful response contains an array of `User` objects.
-   checked to be a valid JSON using `JSONValue`.
 Learn more at
    [Declaring HTTP service schemas](#declaring-http-service-schemas).

 2. Then, start the interceptor: